eekevall/Instacart-Python-Analysis/README.md

 # Instacart-Python-Analysis
-A python analysis of the Instacart database for the CareerFoundry Data Analysis course
+A python analysis of the Instacart database for the CareerFoundry Data Analysis course using Jupyter in Anaconda